LinogeFly/twitch-language-filter/README.md

 ## Tasks

 - Storage Service for persisting current language.

-- Language Bar Component
+## Tests

-- Language Bar Initializer (using MutationObserver)
+- Language Bar
+  - Added only for specific URLs
+  - Added only once

 ## Bugs

-- Language Bar doesn't get added to directory header sometimes when you load a page for the first time.